 The story is focus on 2 people placed in an unorthodox predicament and force to live together.
 The Character focus is placed on both side however, being seinen, it is primarily focus on the male of the story.
 Normally you would think it would be very pervy or "borderline H".
 It's surprisingly not.
 It's simply a comedy of how two people who would not normally give each other the time of day realize they have feeling for each other.

-Story - Different and new age
+Story - Different

 Art - Funny and serious when it needed to be